Click on names to see biographical information and photos.

 Nancy Walker

 Nancy Walker was born and raised in Nebraska where she went to Hastings College and taught K-12 vocal music in a small town.
-After earning the MM in voice at University of Colorado she taught at Stephens College in Columbia, MO and met Tim Lindeman.
-After marrying, they went to Indiana University and finished their doctorates on the “out-patient” plan (every summer for 7 years).
-She taught at Gustavus Adolphus College in Minnesota for 2 years, then arrived in Greensboro to teach at UNCG from 1985-2018.
+After earning the MM in voice at University of Colorado, she taught at Stephens College in Columbia, MO and met Tim Lindeman.
+After marrying, they went to Indiana University and finished their doctorates on the “out-patient” plan (every summer for seven years).
+She taught at Gustavus Adolphus College in Minnesota for two years, then arrived in Greensboro to teach at UNCG from 1985-2018.
 She has a great love for teaching young (and sometimes not so young) people to sing.
 Nancy is a member of Euterpe Music Club of Greensboro and sings in the New Garden Friends Meeting choir.
 Tim and Nancy have performed together (piano and voice) since they met, and they love to travel.
-They have two grown daughters, Kelsey and Chloe, who live in Greensboro and Chicago respectively.
+They have two grown daughters, Kelsey and Chloe, who live in Greensboro and Baltimore respectively.

 Lollie White